rujaraju/url-shortener/README.md

 # url-shortener

-Miminal app i node.js with mongodb to create shortened urls.
+Miminal app in node.js with mongodb to create shortened urls.